-The Integrated Services Delivery (ISD) Collaborative is a partnership between LISC, MDC, and United Way Worldwide (UWW) to assist low-income working families in achieving economic security through the seamless delivery of services and supports.
-The ISD Collaborative is supported by a partnership of funders led by the Annie E. Casey Foundation and includes the W.K.
-Kellogg and Kresge Foundations.
+The Integrated Services Delivery (ISD) Collaborative is a partnership of MDC, Local Initiatives Support Corporation (LISC), and United Way Worldwide (UWW) that helps low-income working families achieve economic security through the seamless delivery of services and supports.

 - Employment and career advancement services, including workforce development and career supports that can lead to quality jobs with benefits.
 These services include educational offerings, job training, job search, job placement, and retention supports.